 (4) Summary of significant accounting policies:

 The significant accounting policies presented in the financial statements are summarized below.
-The following accounting policies were applied consistently throughout the periods presented in the financial statements.
+Except for those specifically indicated in Note 3, the following accounting policies were applied consistently throughout the periods presented in the financial statements.

 (a) Statement of compliance